 Concentration of Credit Risk.
 Concentration of credit risk is the risk of loss that may be attributed to the magnitude of the District's investment in a single issuer.
 The District does not have an investment policy which addresses the concentration of credit risk.
+With the exception of investments issued by or explicitly guaranteed by the US Government and investments in mutual funds, external investment pools, and other poled investments, the District does not have any applicable investments that exceed 5% of their total investments balance at December 31, 2018.

 Custodial Credit Risk - Investments.
 For investments in securities, custodial credit risk is the risk that in the event of failure of the counterparty, the District will not be able to recover the value of its investments that are in the possession of an outside party.
-Investments in securities that are held by the District's broker-dealer in the amount of \$5,933,398 include \$500,000 that is insured through SIPC.
+Investments in securities that are held by the District's broker-dealer includes \$500,000 that is insured through SIPC.
 The broker-dealer has provided additional protection by providing additional insurance.
 This insurance is subject to aggregate limits applied to all of the broker-dealer's accounts.